privacybydesign/pbdf-website/pages/en/irma-explanation.md

 into your new phone.
 This is comparable to an ordinary passport: when you lose it, a new one is needed.

-Upon loss or theft of your phone it is wise to immediately block your IRMA app via the [MyIRMA](../myirma) portal, against abuse of your IRMA attributes.
+In case of theft or loss of your phone your attributes are protected against misuse by the thief or finder by your IRMA PIN.
+Since this PIN has to be entered each time when you disclose or receive attributes, the thief or finder of your phone will be unable to do anything with your attributes.
+However, it is still wise to immediately block your IRMA app via the [MyIRMA](../myirma) portal.

-The Privacy by Design foundation is working on *back-up* functionality for attributes.
+The Privacy by Design foundation is working on *backup* functionality for attributes.
 It allows you to restore these attributes from this back-up into your new phone.
 The attributes in the old phone are then disabled.
 This back-up functionality will be added to the IRMA app in